MicrosoftDocs/power-automate-docs/articles/minit/calculation-context.md

 :::image type="content" alt-text="Screenshot of the AVG(CasesPerAttribute,DURATION()) calculation context." source="media/casesperattribute.png":::

 **AVG(CasesPerAttribute,DURATION())** - The same metric as the one above, now used in the Statistics Case level attribute.
-It returns the average duration of all cases (in the actual view) whith the same value for attribute Supplier.City, while each such case is taken into the calculation once.
+It returns the average duration of all cases (in the actual view) with the same value for attribute Supplier.City, while each such case is taken into the calculation once.
 See the last column CasesPerAttribute-Avg).

 :::image type="content" alt-text="Screenshot of the AVG(CasesPerAttribute,DURATION()) calculation context in the Statistics Case level attribute." source="media/casesperattributestats.png":::